stevencombs/retrocombs.github.io/_posts/2016/2016-08-12-fish-and-chips.md.md

 ## Use fish for the first time

-To use the fish shell, Fire up the *Terminal*.
+To use the fish shell, fire up the *Terminal*.
 At the command prompt type:

 `fish`